MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 - Mid: designates which crypt the Glyphkeepers are at
 - Bottom: designates which Glyphkeeper glyph needs to be relayed to the fireteam

-One is in front of each obelisk, for a total of three of them in the raid.
+One is in front of each obelisk, for a total of three of them in the encounter.

 ### Interactables
 **Pyramid Fragment** (official name unknown)